Doctor of Physical Therapy

 Email: sscholtes@noctrl.edu

-Complaints about the Department of Physical Therapy Chair/DPT Program may be submitted to the interim Dean of the School of Education and Health Sciences.
+Complaints about the Department of Physical Therapy Chair/DPT Program may be submitted to the Dean of the School of Education and Health Sciences.
 The complaint must be in writing and sent to:

 Mary Groll, MD, MS